 - Brent Knoll Camp (Knoll at Brent) - impressive Iron Age hillfort, 137 m high, surface area 1.6 ha.
 Turned into hillfort around 2000 BC, later used also as a Roman fortification.

 - Cadbury Castle - impressive Iron Age hillfort (400 BC) with four terraced earthwork banks and ditches.
 Site contains house foundations, remnants of temples.
 Linked to legends about King Arthur.

 - Chalice Well - famous holy well, used as a shrine for at least 2,000 years.
 Powerful spring depositing iron salts.
 Interesting legends linking ancient and Christian traditions.

 - Daw’s Castle - hill fort on a 80 m tall sea cliff.
 Sea has eroded large part of hillfort, but some 300 m long rampart around the remaining part still is visible.
 Developed since Iron Age, reinforced in the 9th century to provide protection against Viking raids.

 - Glastonbury Tor - hill, which rises 145 m above the surroundings.
 Ancient site, possible Avalon of the legends about the King Arthur.
 Now here stand remains of the medieval Gothic St. Michael’s Church.
 Terraced slopes.

-- Tarr Steps - prehistoric clapper bridge, possibly built 1000 BC of enormous stone slabs, up to 5 tons each.
+- Tarr Steps - prehistoric clapper bridge, built as early as in 1000 BC from enormous stone slabs, each weighing up to 5 tons.
 55 m long, with 17 spans.